 Opioids, like heroin and prescription pain killers, are some of the most difficult kinds of drugs to quit without help.
-Roots offers medical, mental health, and navigation services to help our community members who wish to stop using opioids.
+Roots offers medical, mental health, and care coordination services to help our community members who wish to stop using opioids.

 Why is it so hard to quit opioids?